Coffee and ibs

-Coffee IBS
+Coffee and IBS

 Most of us drink coffee, often several cups a day.
 It’s actually beneficial, but how does it affect the stomach?
 Coffee perks you up, provides comfort, and breaks up a dull afternoon at the desk.
 Since coffee contains a variety of substances, it impacts the body in different ways.
 It is said to protect against a range of diseases and generally appears to be healthy in moderation.
 The question is how it affects the stomach and whether coffee and IBS are compatible.
 Coffee contains both caffeine and oligosaccharides (FODMAP), as it comes from coffee beans.
 Therefore, it affects the stomach in some way for most people.